mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.10-Release-Notes.md

 For any problems you encounter, please consider submitting a bug report at [Jira](https://jira.mariadb.org).

+## Changed Features

+### Internal Query Retries

+The internal SQL queries that MaxScale executes to load database users as well as monitor the database itself can now be automatically retried if they are interrupted.
+The new global parameter, `query_retries` controls the number of retry attempts each query will receive if it fails due to a network problem.

+To enable this functionality, add `query_retries=<number-of-retries>` under the `[maxscale]` section where _<number-of-retries>_ is a positive integer.

 ## Bug fixes

 [Here is a list of bugs fixed in MaxScale 2.1.10.](https://jira.mariadb.org/issues/?jql=project%20%3D%20MXS%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Closed%20AND%20fixVersion%20%3D%202.1.10)